 Members of Congress consistently have held leadership positions in the OSCE PA since its inception.
 Helsinki Commission Chairman Rep. Alcee L. Hastings served as a committee officer, as president of the OSCE PA from 2004 to 2006, and for many years was the OSCE PA Special Representative on Mediterranean Affairs.

 Sen. Roger Wicker currently serves as an OSCE PA vice-president and formerly chaired the OSCE Parliamentary Assembly's Committee on Political Affairs and Security.
 In addition, Sen. Ben Cardin serves as the Special Representative on Anti-Semitism, Racism, and Intolerance, and Rep. Chris Smith is the current Special Representative to the OSCE PA President on Human Trafficking Issues.
-Rep. Richard Hudson is a vice-chair of Ad Hoc Committee on Countering Terrorism, and Rep. Sheila Jackson Lee serves on the Ad Hoc Committee on Migration.
+Rep. Richard Hudson chairs the Committee on Political Affairs and Security, and Rep. Sheila Jackson Lee serves on the Ad Hoc Committee on Migration.

 Sen. Cardin, Rep. Steny Hoyer, and Rep. Robert Aderholt have all served as committee officers as well as vice presidents of the OSCE PA, and former Rep. Hilda Solis served as a committee officer and Special Representative on Migration.